MohcineProject/Expr-compiler-and-pfx-virtual-machine/README.md

 Futur:
 ------

-Since the project was beautiful we look forward to complete it, you can verify the provided gitlab we will be sure also the put the latex document if renewed.
+Since the project was beautiful we look forward to complete it.
+It gaves us a comprehensive understanding of the functional paradigm and provided us with practical knowledge of compilers.